In this tutorial, we will be showing you how to compile and use gDrive. gDrive is a command-line tool for interacting with Google Drive.

 For our example, we will be using the application name “gDrive Pi My Life Up“.

-Once you have entered a name for your app, you can save the file by pressing the “Save” (2.) button.
+Once you have entered a name for your app, you can save the file by clicking the “Save” (2.) button.

 6. Next, we need to return to the “Credentials” page.